-On the other hand, the service quality is also an important factor to determine whether the customer makes a purchase in the store, which includes how much the store personnel understand the products, whether the personnel can offer the consultant services and after-sale services of the products and interact properly with the customers.
-In the spirit of "Service first, Customer first", Poya hopes to provide customers with the most complete shopping service.
+On the other hand, the service quality is also an important factor to determine whether the customer makes a purchase decision in the store, which includes how much the store personnel understands the products, whether the personnel can offer the consultant services and after-sale services of the products and interacts properly with the customers.
+In the spirit of "Service first, Customer first", Poya hopes to provide customers with the most comprehensive shopping service.

-- C. Technology and R&D: - 1.
-Expenses of introduction of the electronic application system
+C. Technology and R&D:

+1. Expenses of introduction of the electronic application system

-Year FY2021
+Year Item FY2022

-Expenses of the electronic application system 15,672
+Expenses of the electronic application system 2,383

-Net sales 17,469,208
+Net sales 19,476,169

-Proportion to net sales 0.09%
+Proportion to net sales 0.01%

-- 2. R&D Plans and Projected Investment: The estimated investment in R&D in 2022 was approximately NT\$ 14.85 million. - A. Establish a cloud server and the high scalability of the cloud to adjust dynamically the resources required by the system when providing POYA APP services, ensuring the proper server operation during the high-demand period.
-The mechanism has been completed in January 2022.
-The cost is approximately NT\$ 3.0 million.
+- 2. R&D Plans and Projected Investment: The estimated investment in R&D in 2023 was approximately NT\$ 15.20 million. - A. In addition to POYA APP's continued adoption of the cloud platform, POYA's official website cloud application will be expanded.
+Through the cloud's high scalability and the ability to dynamically adjust the resources required by the system, it will ensure that the service can operate normally in the face of high load conditions or network attacks.
+It is expected to continue to be used in 2023, and the estimated cost is about NT\$4 million.

-R&D plan Current progress Further investment Scheduled launch date Benefits from the success of R&D Cloud Server In Use NT\$ 3 million January 2022 To meet dynamic load requirements through the extensible resource of cloud.
+R&D plan Current progress Further investment Scheduled launch date Benefits of the R&D Cloud Server In Use NT\$ 4 million January 2023 To meet dynamic load requirements through the cloud's high scalability

-B. Improve information security protection, establish security protection for external and internal connections, avoid ransomware, phishing websites, malicious relay stations, malicious emails and other hazards, and strengthen the protection capability of server services to avoid intrusions, attacks, etc. It is estimated that the evaluation and construction will be completed in March 2022, and the estimated cost is about NT\$500,000.
+B. Improve information security protection, establish network bandwidth intrusion detection and anti-hack blocking to avoid phishing websites, malicious relay stations, malicious download point and other hazards.
+It is expected to continue to be used in 2023, and the estimated cost is about NT\$500,000.

-R&D plan Current progress Further investment Scheduled launch date Benefits from the success of R&D Information security protection Under Assessment NT\$500,000 March 2022 To enhance internal network and server information security protection mechanism.
+R&D plan Current progress Further investment Scheduled launch date Benefits of the R&D Network Bandwidth Information security protection In Use NT\$500,000 January 2023 To enhance network security protection mechanism.